Performance characterisation of the Hamamatsu R760 photomultiplier tube for the PLUME detector: Introduction

 In particle colliders, luminosity is a fundamental parameter that must be continuously monitored, as it directly determines the rate of particle interactions and, consequently, the statistical precision of physics measurements.
 It is defined as the proportionality factor between the interaction rate and the cross-section of a given process.
 Accurate knowledge of the luminosity is essential both for real-time monitoring of beam conditions and for the precise determination of cross-sections in physics analyses.

 During Runs~3 and~4 of the LHC, the upgraded LHCb experiment operates at a luminosity approximately five times higher than in previous runs.
 This significant increase enhances the physics reach of the experiment while simultaneously imposing more stringent requirements on the performance and stability of the luminosity monitoring systems.
 Owing to its single-arm forward spectrometer design, the LHCb detector cannot operate at the same luminosity as the ATLAS and CMS experiments, since high occupancy can degrade the tracking performance in forward detectors.
 For this reason, the instantaneous luminosity is stabilised using a luminosity levelling technique~\cite{Muratori:1957033}.
 Consequently, real-time measurements of the instantaneous luminosity are essential for LHCb operations.
-The Probe for LUminosity MEasurement (PLUME), the luminometer of the upgraded LHCb detector~\cite{LHCb:2023hlw}, is designed to precisely monitor the LHC beam conditions at the LHCb interaction point, providing real-time luminosity measurements to the levelling algorithm~\cite{Barsuk:2743098}, as well as enabling precise luminosity determination for offline analyses.
+The Probe for LUminosity MEasurement (PLUME), the luminometer of the upgraded LHCb detector~\cite{LHCb:2023hlw}, is designed to precisely monitor the LHC beam conditions at the LHCb interaction point.
+In particular, it provides real-time luminosity measurements to the levelling algorithm~\cite{Barsuk:2743098}, for which a precision of about 5\% is required.
+PLUME delivers online luminosity measurements with a statistical precision of about 0.3\% every 3 seconds, while the overall systematic uncertainty is of the order of 4\%, satisfying the requirements of the levelling system.
+In addition, it enables precise luminosity determination for offline analyses.

 The PLUME detector is a hodoscope composed of 48 head-on-type Hamamatsu R760 photomultiplier tubes (PMTs), which provide luminosity measurements by detecting Cherenkov light produced in quartz by particles originating from the collision region.
 The detector extends from $z = -1485$ mm to $z = -2085$ mm along the beam axis and covers a pseudorapidity range of $-2.4 < \eta < -3.1$.
 The negative $z$ and $\eta$ values reflect the adopted coordinate convention, in which the positive $z$-axis is defined along the LHCb experiment direction, from the VELO towards the muon chambers; PLUME is therefore located in the opposite direction.
 The PMTs are arranged in a projective geometry, forming a two-layer hodoscope with a cross-shaped layout around the beam pipe, as shown in Fig.~\ref{fig:PLUME_layout}.
 A 5~mm-thick quartz tablet is coupled to the PMT entrance window using optical grease, increasing the number of photons generated by incoming particles.
 Simulations indicate that this addition enhances the photon yield by approximately a factor of five.
 The PMT, quartz tablet, and divider circuit are housed within a cylindrical aluminium shield, forming the elementary detection module of the luminometer, as illustrated in Fig.~\ref{fig:detection_module}.